-In the past several years, a light has been shown on modern slavery in a way it never has been before.
-It’s estimated that 40.3 million people are being held against their will as slaves today with 15.4 million of those being in forced marriages while another 24.9 million are being held for forced labor.
+In the past several years, a light has been shone on human trafficking in a way it never has been before.
+It’s estimated that 40.3 million people are being held against their will as slaves today, with 15.4 million of those being in forced marriages and another 24.9 million being held for forced labor.
 You might have heard these numbers before, but this isn’t just a problem in other countries.
 It happens right here in our own backyard.

-An estimated 600 to 800 thousand people are trafficked in the U.S. every year with 6,000 of those being trafficked in Alabama.
-As a matter of fact, the stretch of I-20 that runs from Birmingham to Atlanta has been given the title of the “Sex Trafficking Superhighway.”
+An estimated 600 to 800 thousand people are trafficked in the U.S. every year.
+6,000 are trafficked in Alabama.
+As a matter of fact, the stretch of I-20 that runs from Birmingham to Atlanta has been given the nickname of the “Sex Trafficking Superhighway.”

 According to The No Project, an educational anti-slavery campaign, human traffickers lure their victims with charm, lies, and promises of opportunities, money, and a better life.
 This can look like anything from modeling and acting opportunities to offers to be a benefactor in return for different favors.
 In any case, the goal is not to help the person but for the pimp or trafficker to make money.